jamsch/expo-speech-recognition/README.md

 You can use the `audioSource.uri` option to transcribe audio files instead of using the microphone.

+> [!IMPORTANT]
-> **Important note**: This feature is available on Android 13+ and iOS.
+> This feature is available on Android 13+ and iOS.
 If the device does not support the feature, you'll receive an `error` event with the code `audio-capture`.

 ### Supported input audio formats